nadrane/blog/content/_posts/optimizing-elasticsearch-score.md

 A client approached me with a puzzling problem:

 At Fraight, we have an omnisearch interface backed by an Elasticsearch datastore.
-The interface allows users yo type a freetext query and get a list of database records sorted by relevancy.
+The interface allows users to type a freetext query and get a list of database records sorted by relevancy.
 At it's core, this is a simple problem: if the user types in `Joe`, return all people whose name contains the word `Joe`.
-And indeed, returning all the `Joe's` in the system is trivial; the problem is that we worked hundreds, possibly even thousands of `Joes`.
+And indeed, returning all the `Joe's` in the system is trivial; the problem is that we work with hundreds, possibly even thousands of `Joes`.
 How do we identify the particular `Joe` that we care about?

 <!-- more -->

 ## A Poor Solution

 When I worked at [Epic](https://www.epic.com/), we had a similar problem.
 We had a search interface that allowed us to look up patients.
 Unfortunately, our full names are not as unique as we like to believe, and a simple query for `Luke Smith` would surely bring the system to a halt.
-Epic solved this problem by providing additional fields.
-That's why (along with HIPPA reasons), when you call the doctor, they might ask for your birthdate or your address; this additional identifying information is used to pare down the search results.
-This solution is slow, cumbersome and was deemed wholly inadequate for us.
+Epic solved this problem by having the user fill additional fields like sex and date of birth.
+This additional identifying information is used to pare down the search results.
+This solution slows down the user and was deemed inadequate for us.

 ## Fraight's Solution